Skip to main content

 rime config add

 Add a named environment to ~/.rime/rime.toml.
 Prompts interactively for API URL, API key (input hidden), and an optional auth prefix.
-You cannot add an environment named default — use rime config init to modify the default.
+You cannot add an environment named default — use rime config default to change which environment is the default.

 Examples: